PlatinumChest/svatantrata.net/_posts/2025-08-14-first-post.md

 title: "Hello, world — site is live"
 ---

 Kicking off the site.
-Expect writeups on VLANs, PXE/iSCSI, K8s, and power/cooling in a homelab.
+Expect writeups on VLANs, PXE/iSCSI, K8s, power/cooling in a homelab, and any exciting things I want to write about.

 - DNS: Cloudflare → GitHub Pages (CNAME + A/ALIAS as needed)
 - Repo: `svatantrata` (GitHub Pages)